Bamboo fish trap weaving

 Learning the craft of bamboo fish trap weaving

-Correct English wording for a ‘Lop’ in Thai language would be ‘Horizontal cylinder trap with entry cone’.
-It is used for catching a variety of freshwater fish and crustaceans.
-This includes small snakeheads, catfish, shrimps, swamp eels, and many others.
-Traditionally, for fish trap weaving, bamboo and rattan vines were used.
-Nowadays fish traps are also made of a steel wire skeleton and covered by nylon netting.
+The correct English wording for a ‘Lop’ in Thai would be ‘Horizontal cylinder trap with entry cone’.
+It is used to catch various freshwater fish and crustaceans, including small snakeheads, catfish, shrimp, swamp eels, etc. Traditionally, bamboo and rattan vines were used for fish trap weaving.
+Nowadays, fish traps are also made of a steel wire skeleton and covered by nylon netting.

-Intention was, to learn bamboo fish trap weaving and using nylon string for binding.
-One of our company employees in Bangkok had an uncle in upcountry.
-And he was producing Lops for his own purposes and whenever he needed a new one.
+The intention was to learn to weave bamboo fish traps and use nylon string for binding.
+One of our company employees in Bangkok had an uncle in the upcountry.
+He produced Lops for his purposes and whenever he needed a new one.
 Mr. Boonchuay Gasun was a friendly and patient teacher.
-And due to my limited Thai language speaking ability, my driver, Mr. Bu, acted as translator.
+Due to my limited Thai language speaking ability, my driver, Mr. Bu, acted as a translator.

 Carving bamboo poles into bamboo sticks

-Next, we had to round up all these sticks with a special bamboo knife.
-The split stripes were moved in between the knife cutting edge and our protected index finger.
+Next, we had to round up all these sticks with a bamboo knife.
+The split stripes were moved between the knife-cutting edge and our protected index finger.
 Our blue cloth for finger protection looks good in the picture.
-But in reality, it only protected the fingers partially from the silicate-rich, hard, and brittle bamboo splinters.
-Luckily Mr. Boonchuay helped rounding the heap of sticks.
+But it only partially protected the fingers from the silicate-rich, hard, and brittle bamboo splinters.
+Luckily, Mr. Boonchuay helped round up the heap of sticks.
 And we finished the day with enough splinters in the index finger for the whole next year.

 Crafting bamboo sticks into the various design elements of the fish trap

-On the following weekend we cut the rounded sticks into correct lengths.
-And thereafter we knotted them with string into a kind of mat.
-As a next step we cut thin twigs from a local tree and bound them to form rings.
+As a next step, we cut thin twigs from a local tree and bound them to form rings.
 They served to hold up the round shape of the trap.
-On the following day the most demanding work started.
+On the following day, the most demanding work started.
 We crafted the inlet cone with thin bamboo sticks.
-The inner opening of the cone was of such size, that an average sized snakehead is able to move in.
-He should just touch the sharp stick ends and not be able anymore to move out.
-Thereafter fitting all parts together (mat, rings, end ring oval, inlet cone) took us the whole day.
+The cone’s inner opening was so large that an average-sized snakehead fish could move in.
+He should touch the sharp stick ends and not be able to move out anymore.
+After that, fitting all the parts together (mat, rings, end ring oval, inlet cone) took us the whole day.

 Making the backdoor design of the fish trap